A non-local Poisson bracket for Coxeter--Toda lattices

 where $\pi_+(A)$ and $\pi_-(A)$ denote strictly upper and lower parts of a matrix $A$.
-The functions $F_1,\ldots,F_{n-1}$ form a maximal family of algebraically independent conjugation-invariant functions of $\GL_n$ and they Poisson commute.
+The functions $F_1,\ldots,F_{n-1}$ form a maximal family of algebraically independent, conjugation-invariant, functions of $\GL_n$ and they Poisson commute.

-The action by conjugation of $H$ on $\GL_n$ with respect to the standard Poisson-Lie structure on $\GL_n$ is Poisson and since the action preserves double Bruhat cells, the standard Poisson-Lie structure induces a Poisson structure on $G^{u,v}/H$.
-Thus Toda flows induces a family of commuting Hamiltonian flows on $G^{u,v}/H$.
+Since the action of $H$ on $\GL_n$ by conjugation is Poisson with respect to the standard Poisson--Lie structure and preserves double Bruhat cells, the standard Poisson--Lie structure induces a Poisson structure on $G^{u,v}/H$.
+Therefore, the Toda hierarchy induces a family of commuting Hamiltonian flows on $G^{u,v}/H$.